sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 ## Create a new Project

 Create a new project for yourself to work in and remember the project name.
-Use a unique name, e.g., `gitops-user1`
+Use a unique name, e.g., `gitops-user1` (you must change 'user1' to your username).

-You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project gitops-user1".
+You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project gitops-user1" (remember to change 'user1' to your username!).
 You can run the CLI commands in an `OpenShift command line terminal`.

 > **Note**: You can access the command line (terminal) from the top right of the OpenShift Console, where you will see the ">_" icon.